Do I have to attend orientation?

 We strongly encourage students and their parents/guardian meet with the student’s financial assistance counselor to review the financial offer notification and cost of attendance before or after their orientation date.
 The Office of Financial Assistance can meet with the student and parents virtually by appointment.
 While The Financial Assistance staff will be at each orientation session, they will not have time to meet with everyone.

 Contact their office to arrange a meeting: Phone: (217) 206-6724 or Email: email@example.com.

 Do not make any appointments on the Orientation date the student registered for.
 The student will have mandatory programming to attend the whole day.

 Will I be able to tour the campus/housing facilities during orientation?

 Yes.
-Fifty minute campus tours will be offered before (8, 8:20) and after (5:30) the in-person Orientation.
+Fifty minute campus tours will be offered before the in-person Orientation begins.
 In August and January a schedule tour of where classes are is built into the afternoon schedule.
-Tours of the Residence Hall Showroom will be held during the Summer session.
-We are offering tours of campus and campus housing virtually.
+Tours of the Residence Hall Showroom will be held during the Summer session in the morning before Orientation begins.

 What is your refund/cancellation policy regarding New Student Orientation fees?

 If I haven’t sent back my Acceptance of Admission Form to the Admissions Office yet, can I attend orientation?

 No. By accepting admission the advising and testing services offices will have access to your records to properly advise you.
 When you complete your Intent to Enroll Form you will receive a Welcome email from New Student Orientation within a couple of days.